 Psychology Exit Exams.
-All majors in Psychology must take a locally prepared departmental exam and the Major Field Achievement Test (MFAT) in Psychology whenever they take the Senior Seminar in Psychology.
-There is no cost to the student for these tests.
-Individual scores are kept confidential.
-These tests are used for assessment of the departmental program and to give students practice for the Graduate Record Exam (GRE) in Psychology.
+All majors in Psychology must take a locally prepared departmental exam in Psychology whenever they take the Senior Seminar in Psychology.
+This test is used for assessment of the departmental program and to give students practice for the Graduate Record Exam (GRE) in Psychology.

 Internship in Psychology.
 Junior or Senior-level Psychology majors are encouraged to consider participation in the internship program.
 In the program, students receive meaningful practical experience by working in a mental health setting to see how the theoretical concepts of Psychology are put in practice.
-Specific requirements unique to the Department of Psychology are listed under PSYC 4388 in this section.
+Specific requirements unique to the Department of Psychology are listed under PSYC 4X88 in this section.